front-commerce/developers.front-commerce.com/source/docs/advanced/features/quickorder.md

 _Since version 2.11_
 </blockquote>

-You may want to allow your customers to directly order an item based on its unique code.
+You may want to allow your customers to directly order an item based on its <abbr title="Stock Keeping Unit">SKU</abbr>

-The <QuickOrder /> component does that by show a simple compact form with item code and quantity information.
+The `<QuickOrder />` component enables that by displaying a compact form to enter SKU and quantity information.

 The component automatically adds the item to the cart with the set quantity.

 ## Display QuickOrder

-You can include the component in your page with the following lines:
+You must include the component in your page with the following lines:

 ```diff
 import React from "react";